These are the world's best cities for expats

-(CNN)The shock results of the US presidential election has left a lot of disappointed voters considering their options.
+(CNN)The shock results of the US presidential election have left a lot of disappointed voters considering their options.

 But while would-be expats may have caused the Canadian immigration website to crash Tuesday night, the smarter migrant might want to look further afield -- to Austria, in fact.